waimea-snoble/200DTD-Assesment/docs/Design.md

 Social is relevant to my website because I don't want to cause offence to anyone or stigmatise or stereotype particular social groups.

 When designing my website I will avoid using racist or sexist language or images, as well as using gender neutral language where possible.
-I will also avoid promoting activities that have a negative impact on people / society (e.g. gambling, drinking, drugs, etc.)
+I will also avoid promoting activities that have a negative impact on people / society (e.g. gambling, drinking, drugs, etc.).
+I will also make it suitable for all ages.

-### IMPLICATION NAME HERE

-Replace this text with a clear explanation of what the implication means.

-Replace this text with an explanation of why the implication is relevant to this particular project.

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.

 -------------------------------------------------